nsidc/qgreenland/doc/tutorials/interacting-with-geospatial-data.md

 with more than 5000 people.
 First, you should see the places that meet this parameter highlighted in the map view (make sure the Populated places layer is toggled on).
 You can also open the Populated places layer Attribute Table and select ‘Show Selected Features’ in the bottom left corner.
-This will hide all records in the layer Attribute Table except for the ones you selected, the locations with populations greater than 5000 people.
+This will hide all records in the **Layer Attribute Table** except for the ones you selected, the locations with populations greater than 5000 people.
 If you want to create an entirely new layer based on this feature selection (population>5000), you can do so by either 1) right-clicking on the layer you have just selected from and choosing **Export -> Save selected features as...**, or by 2) selecting **Extract by attribute** under **Vector selection** in the **Processing Toolbox**.

-**Example 2: Vector Layer Statistics**
+#### Example 2: Vector Layer Statistics
 What is the total number of people in Greenland’s populated areas?
 What is the average size of Greenland’s populated areas?